 Recommend door specialist repair/replace these items.

-- One or more ground fault circuit interrupter (GFCI) circuit breakers in panel(s) # when tested.
+One or more ground fault circuit interrupter (GFCI) circuit breakers were not installed in the Main Distribution panel.
 GFCI breakers reduce the chance of shock when using equipment in wet areas.
 This is a potential shock hazard.
 Recommend that a qualified electrician evaluate and repair as necessary.

-Only GFCI is in garage at laundry sink.
+The only GFCI installed is in the garage at laundry sink.
 Recommend

 Refer to qualified electrician for garage wiring inspection/repair.